 4. Length means nothing; content does

 In those instances it probably comes down to how they promote their blogs and to whom.
 Some fancy bloggers will tell you to write for search engines so that they’ll rank you higher.
 I’m not going to say that SEO isn’t important, but I will say that offering compelling content is way more important than SEO for blogs.
-After all, do you want people coming back or search engines?
+After all, do you want people coming back or for search engines?

-5. Diversify every once in awhile
+5. Diversify every once in a while

 Diversification gives you a lot of things to talk about, overcoming the worry that your niche might limit what you can talk about.
-Always remember that it’s your blog, and even if you’re trying to show your expertise, it never hurts to show people a positive side of your personality; just make sure you don’t make yourself look like a jerk. lol
+Always remember that it’s your blog, and even if you’re trying to show your expertise, it never hurts to show people a positive side of your personality; just make sure you don’t make yourself look like a jerk. 🙂

-6. Be a gracious and a discriminate host
+6. Be a gracious and discriminate host

 If people take the time to comment on your blog the best courtesy you can offer is to respond to those comments.
 No one says your response has to be War and Peace, but it certainly needs to be more than “thank you for your comment.”
 What is that anyway?
 Whenever I see that I’m mad at myself for wasting my time and I never go back.
 Is that how you want people to see your blog?
 Do you want to waste all that time promoting your blog (if you are promoting it) to get people to come and leave comments and then give them that?
 Really?

 At the same time you need to remember that your blog is representative of you, and that includes comments.
 Very few people want to be associated with a blog that allows a lot of bad language, hate speech, or spam in the comments.
-I write often that the concept of free speech doesn’t apply to you if you’re paying for your space.
+I write often that the concept of free speech doesn’t apply to you if you’re paying for the space.

 7. Have fun

-When all is said and done blogging is supposed to be a fun venture.
-Unless you’re being paid to write and manage a blog for someone else’s business, what’s the point of doing it if you can’t get some enjoyment out of it.
+When all is said and done, blogging is supposed to be a fun venture.
+Unless you’re being paid to write and manage a blog for someone else’s business, what’s the point of doing it if you can’t get enjoyment out of it.
 Even if you’re trying to promote yourself, if you really can’t stand blogging then find other ways to promote yourself.

 Let blogging be a positive outlet for you.
 If it can’t be that, then just sit back and enjoy reading blogs and get your fun that way instead.
-Oh yeah; and sometimes add a picture of you, or multiple pictures of yourself, so people feel like they know you. 😉
+Oh yeah; sometimes add a picture of you, or multiple pictures of yourself, so people feel like they know you. 😉